Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 Updated state boating guidance was released on June 22.
 The full guidance can be found here, and includes the following provisions:

 · All persons boating with non-family members should maintain a six foot social distancing separation from non-family members.
 On vessels where this distance is not possible, face coverings should be worn.

 · All person using state boat launch facilities and docks should maintain a six-foot social distancing separation from non-family members.
 Where this distance is not possible, face coverings should be worn.

 As of June 2, the following outdoor recreation businesses have been allowed to increase their passenger max to: boat tours (one passenger per six feet of rail space), charter fishing (one passenger per six feet of rail space), sport fishing (one passenger per six feet of rail space) and kayaking.
 Sector guidance can be found here, self-certification guidance can be found here.

 On June 24, the governors of the tri-state area jointly announced the travel advisory, which requires a 14-day quarantine for visitors from states whose infection rates meet certain thresholds indicating “significant community spread.”
-Thirty-four states as well as Puerto Rico and Washington D.C. currently meet that threshold, read the full list here.
+Thirty-three states as well as Puerto Rico and the Virgin Islands currently meet that threshold, read the full list here.